This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-- Include ventilation holes near the roof and drainage holes in the floor to ensure a healthy and comfortable environment inside the birdhouse.
+- You’ll need to drill proper ventilation holes near the roof and drainage holes in the floor corners to keep nestlings healthy and prevent moisture buildup inside the birdhouse.

 Choosing The Right Materials